1876 FA Cup final

-The 1876 FA Cup final was an association football match between Wanderers F.C. and Old Etonians F.C. on 11 March 1876 at Kennington Oval in London.
+The 1876 FA Cup final was an association football match between Wanderers and Old Etonians on 11 March 1876 at Kennington Oval in London.
 It was the fifth final of the world's oldest football competition, the Football Association Challenge Cup (known in the modern era as the FA Cup).
 The Wanderers had won the Cup on two previous occasions.
-The Etonians were playing in their second consecutive final, having lost in the 1875 match after a replay.
-Both teams had conceded only one goal in the four rounds of the competition prior to the final.
-In the semi-finals, the Wanderers defeated the Swifts and the Etonians beat the 1874 Cup winners Oxford University.
+The Etonians were playing in their second consecutive final, having lost in the 1875 match after a replay against Royal Engineers.
+In 1876, both finalists had conceded only one goal in the four rounds of the competition prior to the final.
+In the semi-finals, the Wanderers defeated the Swifts and the Etonians beat the 1874 Cup winners, Oxford University.

 The match ended in a 1-1 draw, the second consecutive FA Cup final to finish level and require a replay.
 John Hawley Edwards scored for the Wanderers, but the Etonians equalised with a goal credited in modern publications to Alexander Bonsor, although contemporary newspaper reports do not definitively identify him as the scorer.
 A week later, the teams met again at the same venue.
 The Etonians were forced to make several changes to their line-up due to players being unavailable, and the revised team lost 3–0.
 Charles Wollaston and Thomas Hughes scored a goal apiece in a five-minute spell before half-time, and Hughes added the third early in the second half.

 Background

 The Football Association Challenge Cup (commonly known in the modern era as the FA Cup) was the first formal competition created for the sport of association football.
 The creation of the tournament had been proposed in 1871 by Charles W. Alcock, the secretary of the Football Association (the FA), who wrote that "it is desirable that a Challenge Cup should be established in connection with the Association, for which all clubs belonging to the Association should be invited to compete".
 His inspiration had been a similar competition between houses during his time as a pupil at Harrow School.

 The first FA Cup competition took place during the 1871-72 season and 15 clubs entered.
 The Wanderers won the final, defeating Royal Engineers, and Alcock himself was the winning captain.
 The members of the Wanderers club were wealthy gentlemen who had attended some of the leading English public schools, including Harrow and Eton College.
 Old Etonians, the team specifically for former pupils of Eton, first entered the FA Cup in the 1873-74 season but withdrew without playing a match.
 The following season, they reached the final but were defeated by the Royal Engineers in a replay after the initial match finished in a 1-1 draw.
 The Wanderers followed their victory in 1872 by retaining the trophy in 1873 but had not progressed beyond the quarter-finals in the subsequent two seasons.